Women’s Recovery Program

 Intensive Outpatient Treatment

 Healthy and sustainable recovery invites vulnerability.
-With this in mind, we designed our groups to cultivate a safe and dynamic setting to explore the vulnerable aspects of each member’s recovery journey.
+With this in mind, we designed our women’s recovery program to cultivate a safe and dynamic setting to explore the vulnerable aspects of each member’s recovery journey.

 To begin, our team supports our clients in achieving and maintaining sobriety.
 Next, because our facilitators are dually trained in both mental health and substance use, we can support a compassionate exploration of core issues that drive substance use.
 We draw from a variety of therapeutic modalities including Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Acceptance and Commitment Therapy, Attachment Theory, Mindfulness-Based Relapse Prevention and more.
 Foundational to our approach are the 4 main components we emphasize to promote sustained change:

-Accountability – Our groups cultivate strong bonds between members.
+Accountability – Our women’s recovery program cultivates strong bonds between members.
 These relationships help build connection and community.
 The relationships formed in our groups with our team, as well as group members, are often long lasting and support the process of lifelong changes.

-Structure – All phases of treatment offer a comprehensive and individualized schedule.
+Structure – All phases of our women’s recovery program offers a comprehensive and individualized schedule.
 This ensures that clients receive the level of care necessary to break habits established during substance use.
 The time devoted to treatment reinforces change and creates an intentional practice that promotes stability and sustainability.

 Tools – Our curriculum has been built over decades of work in this field.
 Each of our unique tools has been developed from a variety of therapeutic modalities.
 Topics will include but not limited to: